OfficeDev/skype-ios-app-sdk-samples/BankingApp/readme.md

 6. Edit Info.plist and replace value of __Skype meeting URL__ and __Skype meeting display name__ with a [**meeting URL**](https://msdn.microsoft.com/en-us/skype/appsdk/getmeetingurl) and any desired name respectively.

-## Sample app walkthrough

-Here's how the sample app works:

-###Login Screen
+7. Build and run the app.

-This is a pseudo login screen and does not require email and password to sign in.
-Simply press **"Sign in"** button to login.
+8. Press the **"Sign in"** button to login.
+This is a pseudo login screen and does not require a real email and password.

- > **Note**: Before signing in, make sure that you edit Info.plist and replace value of __Skype meeting URL__ and __Skype meeting display name__ with a valid "Meeting URL" and any desired name respectively.

-### Main Screen

-Once you sign in, You enter the Main screen where you can view pseudo bank account details and can contact the bank agent via text or video call.
+9. Once you sign in, you enter the main screen where you can view pseudo bank account details and can contact a "bank agent" via text or video call.

-- Main Screen shows:
- - The "Ask Agent" button that connects you to banking agent via text or video call.
- - The "Log off" button to log out of the sample.

-### Chat Screen

-Press "Ask Agent" button -> select "Ask using Text Chat" from options menu to start text Chat with the bank agent.
-You will be notified once the agent is available for chat.
-Press "End" button to exit the chat.

-### Video Chat Screen:

- Press "Ask Agent" button -> select "Ask using Video Chat" from options menu to start Video Chat with the agent.
-You will be notified once you are connected to the agent.
-This screen will show your live video stream  and bank agent.

- - You can
-  - Press "End" button to exit the chat.
-  - Use Mute/unMute toggle button to handle outgoing audio.

-  > Note: You can join the meeting as a bank agent by using the Skype for Business application installed on your desktop or mobile device.
-Please use the same [**meeting URL**](https://msdn.microsoft.com/en-us/skype/appsdk/getmeetingurl) as above.
+   > Note: To test the app, you need to join the meeting as a "bank agent" yourself by using the Skype for Business application installed on your desktop or mobile device.
+Join the same [**meeting URL**](https://msdn.microsoft.com/en-us/skype/appsdk/getmeetingurl) that you configured in the app above.

 ## Sample code walkthrough

 Here's how the sample source code works: